 An endowed position holder will be reviewed after 3 to 5 years, as indicated in the endowed position appointment letter.
-The endowed position may be renewed or terminated after the initial term.
+The endowed position may be renewed for two consecutive cycles or terminated after the initial term.
 The endowed position holder may retain the title with a term notation included.